Lapin0t/py-swirld/README.md

 With nn and nt respectively the number of nodes and the number of transactions, this datastructure adds up O(nn\*nt) space and enables to compute the set of witnesses a transaction can strongly see in O(nn^2).

+## Work In Progress

+- The interactive visualization is still rather crude.
+- There is no strong fork detection when syncing.
+- There is no stake (every node has stake 1).
+- There is no real networking (the _communication_ is really just a method call).
+This should not be complicated to implement, but I will have to bring in threads, locks and stuff like that.
+I am actually thinking about embedding the hashgraph in [IPFS](http://ipfs.io/) objects as it fits perfectly (a hashgraph in IPFS nomenclature is a merkle DAG).
+This would enable to just drop any crypto and network operation as IPFS already takes care of it well.